 There have been problems at some dams, however.
 The second powerhouse at Bonneville Dam, for example, is a notorious fish killer.
 Ironically, it is the newest powerhouse on the mainstem river, completed in 1982.
 For reasons that never were completely clear, but apparently had something to do with the shape of the river bed in front of the dam, juvenile fish were swept by the current almost directly into the turbines.
 The problem became so bad that the Corps had to shut down the powerhouse during the juvenile salmon migration period for most of the 1990s while an effective bypass system was designed and tested.
 A juvenile fish collection device, installed in 2003, appeared to solve the problem, finally.

 Predation on juvenile fish as they emerge from bypass systems or turbines, sometimes stunned or dead, also has been a problem.
 Piscivorous birds and fish — Caspian terns, gulls, northern pikeminnow, walleye and bass — prey on juvenile salmon and steelhead, and the federal river management agencies have gone to great lengths to protect the fish.
-The Bonneville Power Administration finances a bounty reward fishery for pikeminnow (267,213 fish were turned in at receiving stations in 2004, a record for the program to that point), and the Corps has remodeled bypass system outfalls to carry the juvenile fish to release points in swift-moving water away from predator fish.
+The Bonneville Power Administration finances a bounty reward fishery for pikeminnow (267,213 fish were turned in at receiving stations in 2004, a record for the program to that point; the catch in 2018 was 180,271), and the Corps has remodeled bypass system outfalls to carry the juvenile fish to release points in swift-moving water away from predator fish.
 It is an ongoing battle.

 Juvenile fish passage survival has improved at the Columbia and Snake river mainstem dams since 1980, when Congress passed the Northwest Power Act.
 The Act directed federal agencies that manage the dams and sell the power generated at them to mitigate the impacts of the dams on fish and wildlife.
 In a 2007 report, the U.S. Army Corps of Engineers, which operates the dams, and the Bonneville Power Administration, which sells the power, said more than $1 billion was invested from the mid-1990s through 2006 in baseline research, development, and testing of prototype improvements, and construction of new fish-passage facilities and upgrades.
 According to the report, the improvements in the physical facilities, along with improvements in the flow and spill programs, have delivered substantial improvements in both juvenile survival numbers and adult returns.
 In most years juvenile survival through the lower Snake and Columbia hydrosystem was better in the period 1993-2006 than in the period 1964-1980.